ashiklom/pecan.book/PEcAn-Configuration.md

 </meta.analysis>
 ```

+The section meta.analysis needs to exists for a meta.analysis to be executed, even though all tags inside are optional.

 * **iter** : [optional] [MCMC](http:/en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (Markov Chain Monte Carlo) chain length, i.e. the total number of posterior samples in the meta-analysis, default is 3000.
 Smaller numbers will run faster but produce larger errors.
 * **random.effects** : [optional] Whether to include random effects (site, treatment) in meta-analysis model.
 Can be set to FALSE to work around convergence problems caused by an over parameterized model (e.g. too many sites, not enough data).
 The default value is TRUE.
 * **update** : [optional] Should previous results of meta.analysis and get.traits be re-used.
 If set to TRUE the meta-analysis and get.trait.data will always be executed.
 Setting this to FALSE will try and reuse existing results.
 Future versions will allow for AUTO as well which will try and reuse if the PFT/traits have not changed.
 The default value is FALSE.